|Nutrition Facts (per serving)|

 Bursting with sweet watermelon and bright, tangy lime, this granita is a cool, refreshing dessert that requires no ice cream machine or churning.
 With only three ingredients, it's an easy treat to whip up in the summer heat.

-We garnished it with fresh basil for a little herbaceous pop, but you can zest a lime or just serve it straight up.
+We garnished it with fresh basil for a little herbaceous pop, or you can garnish with lime zest, or just serve it straight up.
 The watermelon granita also makes a great base for frosty cocktails.
 After grating the granita and adding it to your glass, pour on a shot of rum, tequila, or vodka for a thirst-quenching adult beverage.

 Gather the ingredients.

-Combine the watermelon, limes, and sugar in a blender.
+Combine the watermelon, lime juice, and sugar in a blender.

 Blend on a high setting until completely pureed.